-You went freelance to have a happier work/life balance, enjoy all the perks of working for yourself and be your own boss - so why do you feel so miserable, stressed and exhausted?
-When we work for ourselves, we often make many mistakes that lead us to despise our businesses rather than enjoy them.
+When we work for ourselves, we often make mistakes that lead us to hate our business rather than enjoy it.
 We forget the reasons why we went solo in the first place and become trapped in a vicious circle of negativity.

-Being a business owner you'll have many ups and downs.
-There will be times when you'll feel like pulling your hair out.
-You'll have unpleasant experiences with people.
-You'll sometimes mess up considerably.
-You'll forget to take regular breaks.
 You may even work 15 hour days, seven days a week and push yourself to breaking point.
-No matter where you're going wrong, I've put together these top tips to help you become a happier freelancer...
+No matter where you're going wrong, I've put together these top tips to help you become a happier freelancer.

 Have a morning routine

-Stick to normal working hours
+Stick to regular working hours

-Just because you work for yourself, doesn't mean you have to work every waking hour to make yourself a success.
-Avoid long working days by sticking to a regular routine, working normal office hours like 9am until 5pm.
 Studies have shown that working for more than seven or eight hours a day doesn't mean you'll get more work done.
-This is because your productivity levels will drop.
-You're best calling it a day and stopping work at the same time every evening.
+It's because your productivity levels will drop.
+You're best calling it a day at the same time every evening.
 There will always be more work to do, granted.
-But you just have to accept that your job list can never be ticked off completely in one day - it will be constantly added to.
+But you have to accept that your job list can never be ticked off in one day.
+Trust me; things can wait until tomorrow.

 Work when you want to

-Of course, not everyone suits the 'normal working day'.
-If you're most productive between 11am and 2pm and again between 5pm and 8pm, then just work during those more productive hours.
-Just make sure you don't spend more than seven or eight hours each day working.
-It doesn't matter how much work you've got to finish, if you're still spending 15 hours at your desk every day - it's time to figure out where you're going wrong.
+It doesn't matter how much work you've got to finish, if you're spending 15 hours at your desk in one session – it's time to figure out where you're going wrong.
 Consider any distractions and get rid of them.
 Turn off social media if it's ruining your concentration.
-Eight hours every day is all you need - just make sure those hours are spent as productively as possible.
+Eight hours every day is all you need – make those hours as productive as possible.

 Get your work environment right